bengisugelin/bengisugelin/README.md

 I am Su, a Software/Geomatics Engineer 👩‍💻.

-My career path is currently focused on **DevOps** and  **GIS** technologies.
+My career path is currently focused on **GIS** and  **Software Development** technologies.
 I am always striving to improve my skills and expand my knowledge base.
 At the moment, I am focusing on my DevOps journey and absorbing as much as possible.

 --------------------------------